 In many cases, the best travel topic is one that resonates with your likes, interests, and life experience.

 As a topic specialist, you’ll immerse yourself in your writing topic.
-You’ll spend time interviewing and interacting with others interested in your topic.
+You’ll spend time interviewing and interacting with others interested in your specialty.
 It will occupy your thoughts as you do research and write.
 So, make sure it’s a topic you like and will hold your interest over time.